Chelsea486MHz/pangiopi/README.md

 - SMS
 - 3G mobile data

-You can also SSH into your PangioPi through the Tor network!
+You can also SSH into your PangioPi through the Tor network, and eavesdrop on its surroundings by listening in real time to what its microphone is picking up.

 ## Installation guide